2. Develop a harmonized methodology to assess the state of soil degradation and conservation

 The European Commission encourages Member States to create the appropriate legal and policy environment to incentivise institutional changes.
 This should aim to correct gender imbalances in careers and in decision making, and to strengthen the gender dimension in research programmes.

 GENDER EQUALITY IN THE RECARE PROJECT

-Encouraged by the European Union inititives, the RECARE project promotes Gender Equality by actively stimulating equal rights and opportunities within the project.
-We encourage project partners to employ both men and women within research where possible, and actively monitor progress in this field.
-For this work, the Recare project has appointed Heleen Claringbould from COREPAGE.
+Encouraged by the European Union inititives, the RECARE project promoted Gender Equality by actively stimulating equal rights and opportunities within the project.
+We encouraged project partners to employ both men and women within research where possible, and actively monitored progress in this field.
+For this work, the Recare project appointed Heleen Claringbould from COREPAGE.
 Heleen is a specialist in the field of Gender Issues.
-Each reporting period a Gender Balance survey is conducted within the project, and a Gender Balance Report written and submitted to the EU.
+Each reporting period a Gender Balance survey was conducted within the project, and a Gender Balance Report written and submitted to the EU.
 These reports can be downloaded from the table below.